CruizK/quote-generator/README.md

 # quote-generator
-A simple quote generator using React JS
+A simple quote generator using JQuery